phpmyadmin/phpmyadmin/doc/config.rst

     :default: true

-    Enables check for latest versions using JavaScript on the main phpMyAdmin page or by directly accessing :file:`version_check.php`.
+    Enables check for latest versions using JavaScript on the main phpMyAdmin page or by directly accessing `index.php?route=/git-revision`.

     .. note::